 array-api-extra¶

-This is a library housing “array-agnostic” implementations of functions built on top of the Python array API standard, as well as delegation to existing implementations for known array library backends.
+This is a library housing extra array functions built on top of the Python array API standard.

 The intended users of this library are “array-consuming” libraries which are using array-api-compat to make their own library’s functions array-agnostic.
-In this library, they will find a set of tools which provide extra functionality on top of the array API standard, which other array-consuming libraries in a similar position have found useful themselves.
+In this library, they will find a set of tools which provide extra functionality on top of the array API standard, which other array-consuming libraries in a similar position have themselves found useful.

 It is currently used by: